-This Report consists of a coordinated set of chapters with varying levels of technical detail and synthesis, including an executive summary, the technical report in 14 chapters and a list of major findings and implications as Chapter 15.
-Most chapters also include appended material and responses to public comment is included as Appendix 1 to the Report.
-The executive summary of the Report is written for a diverse readership and provides an abstract of the key facts and supporting information.
+This Report consists of a coordinated set of chapters with varying levels of technical detail and synthesis, including an executive summary with major findings and the technical report in 14 chapters.
+Most chapters also include appended material, especially Chapters 4 and 7, and responses to public comment are included as Appendix 1 to the Report.
+The Executive Summary of the Report is written for a diverse readership and provides an abstract of the key facts and supporting information.
 This section of the Report is intended as a stand-alone document designed to communicate findings to a broad audience and to contain minimal technical discussion and data presentation.
 It has been developed to highlight findings of relevance to environmental decision-makers, particularly with regard to decisions on the ECP and associated projects.
-The executive summary fulfills all of the information needs formerly addressed through the Everglades Annual Report.
+The Executive Summary fulfills all of the information needs formerly addressed through the Everglades Annual Report.

 The 14-chapter technical document conveying data and findings in each topic area is the main product of this reporting effort.
 This technical document is targeted at individuals who seek detailed information on topics mentioned in the Act, along with technical interpretation and supporting information.
-The list of major findings and implications highlights major conclusions of the Report for the public and other interested parties with only a brief summary of supporting analyses; this list is included as Chapter 15 of the Report.
 Another product of the reporting effort is a volume of supporting documentation referred to in the main body of the Report.
 These appendices are designed to give interested readers pivotal data summaries and detailed analyses of interest as background for the special interest reader.
+Appendices include data tables required for complicance with various water management permits.
 A summary of responses to reviewer comments on the Report is also included in the appendices.